albatrossir/albatrossir.github.io/index.md

 ### The Endpoint

-The endpoint agent is responsible for providing data, and executing tasks to the API
+The endpoint agent is responsible for providing data, and executing tasks to the API.

+By default it will also collect Windows event logs, and take a full Snapshot once per 24 hours, including a file listing, with MD5 and SHA256 file hashes.

+The endpoint will install and set itself to run as a system level service.

 ## Installation